Healthy Catalina Tomato Soup

 Where I Learned About Catalina Tomato Soup

-Laurel’s Kitchen is a cookbook I’ve mentioned several times on the blog because it was a staple in my mother’s kitchen.
-It is a healthy whole-foods resource with recipes from University of California at Berkley writers.
+Laurel's Kitchen is a cookbook I've mentioned several times on the blog because it was a staple in my mother's kitchen.
+It is a healthy, whole-foods resource with recipes from writers at the University of California, Berkeley.

 It's here that I first discovered Catalina Soup.
 Over the years, with a son absolutely in love with grilled cheese sandwiches and tomato soup, I would reach for it often.
 This recipe has adapted over time, but at its heart, it remains similar to Laurel's original recipe.